Rohankumarmenu/billapp/README.md

 While clicking Clerk

-Can add items to the bill
+You can add items to the bill
-Can checkout the bill
+You can checkout the bill
-Can save the bill for later
+You can save the bill for later

 While clicking n Supervisor